Speech-to-speech models

 Feature parity

-Agents that use real-time models benefit from most of the AI Agent platform features, including but not limited to:
+Agents that use speech-to-speech models benefit from most of the AI Agent platform features, including but not limited to:

 -